JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 ## Why Pinia

-Before Pinia, we use Vuex.
+Before Pinia, we used Vuex.

 The creator of Vue Router built Pinia to make state management even easier than Vuex did.